tmfg/digitraffic/pages/tietosuojaseloste-en.md

 markku.pitkanen@liikennevirasto.fi
 </p>

 ### 3\.
+Filing system name

-Digitraffic -palvelu
+Digitraffic -service

 ### 4\.
 Purpose

-Digitraffic-palvelun käytön valvonta ja häiriötilanteiden selvitys.
+Monitoring of the Digitraffic service usage and service problem management.

 ### 5\.
 What data do we collect?

-Palvelun käyttäjän ip-osoite.
+IP address of the service user.

 ### 6\.
 Data origin